samover/CV/README.md

 * Full stack web development (Ruby, JavaScript)
 * Final project: Changr, a Swift app to help the least advantaged in our society

-2016 - BA in Divinity, HEYTHROP COLLEGE, UNIVERSITY OF LONDON, UK
+2016 - BA in Theology and Religious Studies, CATHOLIC UNIVERSITY OF LOUVAIN, BE

 2011 - MA in Philosophy, HEYTHROP COLLEGE, UNIVERSITY OF LONDON, UK